MatuaDoc/OnslowCollege.github.io/12dtc/projman/implications.md

 - Are there specific features built for the needs of users with accessibility needs?
 - What tools have you made use of in order to make the outcome accessible?

+**Watch**: short video from NZ organisation Be.Accessible which explains why accessible design is important to our communities:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/RyqMjFgi5Vs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Usability

 While designing your digital outcome you will think about what your users need to do and how to help them do this.
 For example you may consider how the user inputs text into a text box and whether you can make this easy for them using prompts and a large, visible input box.

 In year 11 you may have learned about human-computer interaction(HCI) and usability heuristics.
 These are ideas and ‘rules of thumb’ you can follow to make the use of your outcome easier for users.
-If you need a refresher or you didn’t learn about this last year, please make use of the information and activities available in the CS Fieldguide, or ask your teacher to register you for the DT & HM Online HCI module.
+If you need a refresher or you didn’t learn about this last year, please make use of the information and activities available in the [CS Field Guide](https://csfieldguide.org.nz/en/chapters/human-computer-interaction/usability-heuristics/), or ask your teacher to register you for the DT & HM Online HCI module.

 Here are some questions to consider: